 The fact that we gaze into the mirror to begin with reveals that we’re only insecure about something, really.
 But last I checked, androids don’t “feel insecurity,” only assurance in their code.
 This proves you can be anything and anyone you desire, so do it with pride for not only yourself, but anyone you inspire in the process, like Nagi, Masaki, and myself.

 For me, however, just please stop looking into the mirror—you look great with that headband on.

 “Are you enjoying the time of EVE?”
 I sure am, so much so that I wish I never had to leave, haha!
-For Sammy, reflection about who she wanted to be came from experiences with the world around her, a fashion decision, and, of course, a trip to the cafe.
+For Sammy, reflection about who she wanted to be came from her experiences with the world around her, a bold fashion decision, and, of course, a secret trip to the cafe.
 Through the interactions with Rikuo, Nagi, and the other “people” at the cafe, she, an android, found individuality and character for herself, defying the laws of her creators and the social norm—strict servitude to the master.
-Considering its impact on myself, this blog, and sci-fi entertainment in anime, Time of EVE: The Movie is no undoubtedly awarded the “Caffe Mocha,” a film for all those even remotely interested in AI, as well as what it means to be human.
+Considering its impact on myself, this blog, and sci-fi entertainment in anime, Time of EVE: The Movie is undoubtedly awarded the “Caffe Mocha,” a film for all those even remotely interested in AI, as well as what it means to be human.
 It’ll fill you with warm fuzzy feelings for sure.
 Let me know your thoughts on this post and show if you’ve seen it!

 – Takuto, your host